 The Newton Community School District will respond promptly to allegations of school employee abuse of students by investigating or arranging for full investigation of any allegation, and will do so in a reasonably prudent manner.
 The processing of a complaint or allegation will be handled confidentially to the maximum extent possible.
 The Newton Community School District has appointed the two Directors of Educational Services as Level I Investigators.
-Tina Ross, Director of Special Programs, will investigate at the 7th through 12th grade level and can be reached at 1302 First Avenue West, Newton, Iowa 50208, (641) 792-5809.
+Bret Miller and Laura Selover, they can be reached at 1302 First Avenue West, Newton, Iowa 50208, (641) 792-5809.
 Each individual will serve as the alternate investigator to the other level.